vespa-engine/documentation/en/faq.md

 Using too many HTTP clients can generate a 429 response code.
 The Vespa sample apps use [vespa feed](vespa-cli.html#documents) which uses HTTP/2 for high throughput - it is better to stream the feed files through this client.

+#### Can I use Kafka to feed to Vespa?
+Vespa does not have a Kafka connector.
+Refer to third-party connectors like [kafka-connect-vespa](https://github.com/vinted/kafka-connect-vespa).